w-smith/requesting-with-node/README.md

 #### env.js

 - Remember the `env.js` file we made in the last lab?
-Make one of those.
+Make one of those
 - Put your API key and ID inside that file
 - Export those variables with `module.exports`
 - `require` those variables inside `movie.js` and use them in your queries
+- `.gitignore` the `env.js` file
 - Make sure you test again with your key and ID somewhere safe!

 #### Starter Code: app.js